dibe-sh/cleaner/docs/usage.md

 ## Logging Output

-The Cleaner App provides detailed logging to track the cleanup process.
+The Cleaner provides detailed logging to track the cleanup process.
 By default, logs are displayed in the console.
 To save logs to a file, use the `-log-file` option:

 ```bash
 go run main.go -root=<directory> -save-log=true -log-format=text